Owners Book Recommendations

 There were a very miniscule amount of 18th century works defending

-slavery, as was practiced in the West Indies but this is a great example
+slavery, as it was practiced in the West Indies, but this is a great example

-of a quality, long form work in that period.
-Providing a large number of
+of a long form work of high quality in that period.
+This work provides a

-persuasive citations with regards to the happiness, agreeableness,
+large number of persuasive citations, with regards to the happiness,

-and mutual interests of the slaves and their masters
+agreeableness, and mutual interests of the slaves and their masters.

 One of the earliest works written in 19th century America